mpdl-bdrck/agent-orchestration-poc/AI_HANDOFF.md

 **Decision**: ALL decisions come from LLM reasoning guided by prompts.
 NO hardcoded logic.

 **Implementation**:
-- Tool descriptions include "WHEN NOT TO USE"
+- Tool descriptions include "WHEN NOT TO USE" sections
-- Supervisor instructions injected via XML tags
+- Supervisor instructions injected via XML tags (as guidance, not commands)
 - System prompts guide LLM behavior
+- Agents reason about tool usage based on clear descriptions

 **Files**:
 - `prompts/orchestrator/supervisor.txt`
 - `config/prompts/{agent}/system.txt`
-- `src/tools/*.py` - Tool descriptions
+- `src/tools/*.py` - Tool descriptions with "WHEN NOT TO USE" sections

 ### ADR 005: Tools vs Agents - Semantic Distinction